 Very few will focus on minimizing repeat visits

-Widely used in studies in grassland and forests
+Widely used in studies in grassland and forests – revise all these to relate better to the big idea

 Methods: Figure 1 represents the workflow for extracting relevant data.
-Literature will be obtained through keyword searches in Google Scholar.
+Literature will be obtained through keyword searches in Google Scholar??
+Web of Science instead please – also explain how you did it too etx/..
 Species richness data will be obtained via GBIF.

-Preliminary Results: May need to look deeper than the abstract to assess relevance.
-May also have to divide of data by regions and generate a curve for each region.
+Preliminary Results: revise and state what you have accomplished to date.

 Figure 1: Workflow used to select the relevant literature for generating rarefaction curves from cam trap literature.

-Chapter 2: Animal-shrub interaction versus long-term weather data: A look at correlation.
+Chapter 2: Shrub-animal interactions etc review title versus long-term weather data: A look at correlation.

-Purpose: To use camera trap imagery data in order to examine whether the incidence of animal captured in the vicinity of a shrub correlates with the following weather parameters: precipitation, air temperature, soil temperature, relative humidity, and solar radiation.
+Purpose: To explore whether animal association patterns with shrubs are explained by site-level climate data daily.
+That is it right?

 Questions: Does temperature, precipitation, solar radiation, and humidity correlate with the number of incidents a vertebrate is found near a foundational plant?
 If yes, what are these animals doing?
+Revise –

-Hypotheses and predictions:
+Hypotheses and predictions: ??

 As temperature, drought, and the intensity of the sun increases, vertebrates are likely to interact more often with shrubs since foundational species provide many benefits to through various mechanistic pathways.

 Vertebrates can be found forging, mating, resting, and cooling near shrubs, benefiting from the canopy coverage and shelter and refuge effects provided by the foundational plant.

+H: Shrubs are thermal refuges for desert animal populations.

+P1.
+As temperature increases, the strength of association for some animal species increases.

+P2: Seasonal variation, time of day, and shrub size all modify shrub-animal interactions.

+P3: Different species of animals rely on refuges to varying extents, i.e. poikotherms versus endotherms etc..

 Methods: